tmm-demo-apps/bookstore-app/diary.md

-# Project Diary: 12-Factor Bookstore App
+# Project Diary: 12-Factor E-commerce Template

 ## October 30, 2025

 ### Project Goal
-Create a demo shopping cart application for selling books, designed for Kubernetes using the 12-factor app methodology.
+Create a reusable 12-factor e-commerce template, designed for Kubernetes using the 12-factor app methodology.

 ### What We've Done So Far
 - **Project Initialization:** Set up a Go project with a standard directory structure and initialized a local Git repository for version control.